Young Tech Man Starts Blog

 [^1]: This includes reading regularly for the first time since, I don’t know, elementary school summers?

 [^2]: I can’t get enough of stories about famous writers, particularly the slightly unsettled, hypermasculine creative nonfiction types.
-One great one is where Norman Mailer, vacationing in Cape Cod, ends up being arrested for calling “Taxi!” after a passing police wagon.
+One great one is this 1960 New Yorker story where Norman Mailer, vacationing in Cape Cod, ends up being arrested for calling “Taxi!” after a passing police wagon.
 A fight ensues.
 Mailer condescends, “At one point one of the policemen tripped and fell, but I was on my feet all the way, a point to take no vast pride in because the cops were smaller than me, and did not know how to fight.”
-He then represents himself in court, swearing in his wife and _the journalist from the New Yorker _as witnesses.
+He then represents himself in court, swearing in his wife and the journalist from the New Yorker as witnesses.
 He wins.
 Despite being, at one point, a finalist for a prize named after Mailer, I do not know how to fight.

 [^4]: But I don’t really wish to edit.
 Which is bad because editing is a fundamental part of good writing.
 I still haven’t decided how much I’m going to edit these things.
 I’ll probably rework sections as I go (which makes my intros heavily edited and makes my conclusions basically improv).
 I’ll probably also send my stuff to a smart friend or two for an accuracy/sanity check.